Dropper-Lab/covid19-api-document/README.md

 ## Crontab Automation

+All source codes have to be located in same folder.
+(In following case, source codes are in home/nulleekh/.)

 ```
 57 * * * * cd home/nulleekh/ ; python3.6 api-log-custodian.py
 0 * * * * cd home/nulleekh/ ; python3.6 status_crawler.py ; python3.6 foreign_crawler.py